 Not only will cyber security issues lead to losing money, resources, and clients, but it can also damage your firm’s reputation.
 Cyber security attacks can be a major public relations problem for the firm involved, such as when the breach involves identity theft and ransomware.
 For this reason, accounting firms should take a proactive stance when it comes to cyber-security.

 To fully protect your firm and ensure information security, your entire organization should be involved, and not just your IT department.

 Here are three actionable steps that you can take to ensure the security of your firm’s accounting data: promote information security awareness among your employees; have someone on board who understands the current threat landscape; and create a cyber-attack response plan.
 In addition, make sure that you secure your own employees’ personal information as well.

 Leverage the Cloud

-Another precaution that you can take to guarantee the security, integrity, and reliability of your financial data is by leveraging the cloud.
-According to PwC’s Global State of Information Security® Survey of 2017, more firms offering financial services have migrated sensitive data into the cloud.
+Another precaution for cybersecurity management that you can take to guarantee the security, integrity, and reliability of your financial data is by leveraging the cloud.
+As you can see with the financial service industry's migration to the cloud, more firms offering financial services are utilizing the cloud to protect sensitive data.

 We have a wide expertise in handling the numbers of companies across various industries using top-of-the-line software that secures your data from threats and cyber-attacks.
 Contact us today and we’ll help you find the right solution for your needs.